 I was raised by a single mother who taught me the importance of treating everyone with respect and dignity.
 She taught me to speak to people and call them by name when you meet them.
 She would say, “You may be the only person to call their name, and it makes them feel like they are somebody.”
 We could be in a store and if she saw a student from 30 years prior, she always knew his or her name – and the grade she gave them!
 My grandad always told me to have a firm handshake.
 These two pieces of advice have served me well in my career.
 I want to be a good example in life and on the job — it’s how I try to conduct myself every day.

-Click here to learn more about how you can advance your career in property management with Visto.
+For more information on how you can start your career in property management, visit gowithvisto.org.